Zaltarba/blog/_posts/2023-07-21-MomentumTrading.md

 ### Selecting Assets with High Hurst Exponent

 Assets with a Hurst exponent greater than 0.5 are considered to exhibit persistent price movements.
 These are the assets that align well with the core principle of momentum trading, as they are more likely to maintain their current trends over a certain period.
+In this article, we will consider the assets with an hurst exponent above of 0.6 as in persistent state.

 ### Implementing the Momentum Strategies